River Stour - Constable country

 - In 45 metres go out by the wooden swing gate beside a cottage.
 Cross the tarmac road and take the footpath ahead signposted half-right through a car parking area (ignore another signpost 15 metres to the left).

 - In 30 metres go through a gap in the hedge and in another 15 metres go through a wooden swing gate with an Essex Way sign.
-Follow it ahead and after 100 metres go through a wooden kissing gate with a metal fieldgate on its left-hand side.
-Ahead is a gravelled lane where you turn left, your direction 255°.
+Follow it ahead on a grassy way and after 100 metres go through a wooden kissing gate with a metal fieldgate on its left-hand side.
+Ahead is a gravelled lane where you turn left, with a hedgerow on your right, your direction 255°.

 - In 240 metres go through a defunct kissing gate (with a wooden fieldgate on its left-hand side) to go left on a tarmac road, your direction due south .